Economic Activities in Belgium: Primary, Secondary, Tertiary, and Quaternary

 Belgium economy challenges in 2024

-Belgium faces challenges in 2024 with high public debt, slow growth, and an aging workforce.
+Belgium faces challenges with high public debt, slow growth, and an aging workforce.
 Structural deficits from social spending hinder progress, despite steady growth from household consumption and energy recovery.
 Weak productivity and participation rates add to the struggle.
+Belgium has also committed to raising defense spending toward NATO’s 2% of GDP target.

 Sources